TabSimone/Ebiblio/README.md

 # Ebiblio
 Ebiblio is a project that allow users to borrow and read books available in various libraries across the city of Bologna.

-Inside the folder there is also a pdf that will explain in details all of database's characteristics.
+Inside the folder there is also a pdf that will explain in details all of database's characteristics, beware it is a report in Italian.

 Project developed because of an exam at University of Bologna, Databases